Joe Wieland

-Joseph Andrew Wieland (born January 21, 1990) is an American professional baseball pitcher in the Oakland Athletics organization.
-He has pitched in Major League Baseball (MLB) for the San Diego Padres, Los Angeles Dodgers, and Seattle Mariners.
-He also played for the Yokohama DeNA BayStars of Japan's NPB and the Kia Tigers of Korea's KBO League.
+Joseph Andrew Wieland (born January 21, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Diego Padres, Los Angeles Dodgers, and Seattle Mariners.
+He also played in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars, and in the KBO League the Kia Tigers.

 Early life

-Wieland was named Nevada State Player of the Year by the Las Vegas Review-Journal and the Reno Gazette-Journal while at Bishop Manogue High School in Reno, Nevada.
-He committed to playing college baseball at San Diego State.
+Wieland was born in Reno, Nevada on January 21, 1990.
+He was named Nevada State Player of the Year by the Las Vegas Review-Journal and the Reno Gazette-Journal while at Bishop Manogue High School in Reno, Nevada.
+Wieland committed to playing college baseball at San Diego State.

 Professional career

 Texas Rangers

-Wieland was drafted by the Texas Rangers in the fourth round of the 2008 Major League Baseball Draft.
+Wieland was drafted by the Texas Rangers in the fourth round of the 2008 Major League Baseball draft.
 He signed with the Rangers and did not play for San Diego State.
-Wieland spent 2009 with the Class A Hickory Crawdads where he posted a 5.31 ERA in 19 games.
+Wieland spent 2009 with the Single-A Hickory Crawdads where he posted a 5.31 ERA in 19 games.
 He opened 2010 with the Crawdads, but an improved 3.34 ERA in 15 games earned him a promotion to the California League High-A Bakersfield Blaze in July.
 In 2011, Wieland started the year with the Myrtle Beach Pelicans, the Rangers' new High-A affiliate, and then graduated to Double-A in late June.
 On July 29, 2011, while pitching for the Frisco RoughRiders, Wieland threw a no-hitter against the San Antonio Missions, the Padres Double-A affiliate.
 Wieland had a 1.23 ERA in 7 starts for the RoughRiders.